scatalfo/CompSciClub/README.md

 # CompSciClub
-My repository for the discord bot portion of Computer Science Clb
+My repository for the discord bot portion of Computer Science Club